clormor/dotfiles/README.md

 At this point, git will throw an error with a list of untracked files and directories.
 Manually *move* these files and directories to a backup location, e.g.

     # do this for each untracked file that git warns you about
-    mv .bashrc .bashrc.pregit
+    mv .bashrc .bashrc.backup
     ...

-Now that you can successfully pull;
+After that you can successfully pull;

     git pull origin master